 Step 7: The Arduino Software

 The software was written in both python 3 and C++.
-The python graphical user interface that runs on a Windows 10 PC is discussed in the next step.
+The python GUI that runs on a Windows 10 PC is discussed in the next step.

-As I was saying in the "Choosing a Gas Mixing Chamber" step, the different gas mixing chambers have very different software.
+As I was saying in the "Choosing a Gas Mixing Chamber" step, above, the different gas mixing chambers have very different software.
 The reason I had two Arduino UNOs was due to the more complex algorithm that was run on version 2 of this device.
-I also implemented debugging messages to be sent out over I2C to a third arduino uno since the UART ports were taken for the arduino to python communication.
+I also implemented debugging messages to be sent out over I2C to a third Arduino UNO since the UART ports were taken for the Arduino to python communication.
 For more information on that, please look at the comments in the .ino (Arduino) files.

 Below I will discuss the algorithms implemented to maintain an oxygen percentage between 1% - 20%.
 In both algorithms, 0% oxygen meant the nitrogen valve was opened all the way and 21% oxygen meant the air valve was opened all the way.
-The variables seen in the second picture are:
+The variables seen in the second picture are as follows:

 gui_value -> the oxygen percentage that the device is trying to reach that is set by the python software

 sensor_value -> the sensor's oxygen percentage

 duty_cycle -> (only used in version 2) when manual controls are on, this is the python software's set value for the percent of the interval that a valve is open